MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

    Dynamics 365 will automatically create SharePoint folders for the Dynamics 365 for Sales entities.

-9. Close the window when done.
+9. Close the window when you're done.

 ### Enable SharePoint document management